anhbanlinhle/pushup-counter/README.md

 1. Clone the repository
 2. Install the dependencies with `pip install -r requirements.txt`
-3. Run the server with `python app/main.py`

 ## Usage
+1. Go to the app directory with `cd app`
+2. Run the server with `uvicorn main:app --reload` or `python3 main.py`

-Send a POST request to `http://localhost:8000/process_video` with the video data in the request body.
+Send a **POST** request to `http://localhost:7979/pushup` with the video data in the request body.

 The server will process the video and return the processed data in the response.

-### How to install a FastAPI server

-1. Install Python 3.6 or later
-2. Install pip
-3. Install FastAPI with `pip install fastapi`
-4. Install uvicorn with `pip install uvicorn`
-5. Run the server with `uvicorn main:app --reload`
-You can now access the server at http://localhost:8000/.